dwyl/hapi-auth-google/README.md

 ```
 where:
 + **request** is the hapi request object with all the properties.
-+ **reply** is the standard hapy reply object used to send your response to the client or send a rendered view.
++ **reply** is the standard hapi reply object used to send your response to the client or send a rendered view.
 + ***tokens*** are the OAuth2 tokens returned by Google for the session
 + ***profile*** is the person's Google Plus profile
 see:

 ### Example ?